 How Much Exercise Should You Do on a Regular Basis?

 While there is no definite answer to that question, there are some guidelines to help you figure out just how much you should be exercising according to the biohacking principle.

 The World Health Organisation recommends at least 150 minutes of moderate physical activity, or 75 minutes of intense activity a week.
 “Roughly, moderate exercise means you can talk but not sing a song during it, and intense just means you shouldn’t be able to speak,” explained Bonnie.

 Another key to success is variation.
-Doing different activities such as yoga, walking or tennis means you get the additional benefits from each type of activity.
+Doing different activities such as yoga, walking or tennis means you get additional benefits from each type of activity.
 Biohacking can be done in different ways.
 For example, Bonnie recommended a breakdown of three walking/running/cycling sessions and two strength training sessions a week.

 While it can be tempting to go all in once you start, the personal trainer warned of the dangers of overtraining.
 Overdoing exercise can lead to injuries, fatigue, and stress, which defeats the point of exercising in the first place.